 C) Review and recommendations with respect to an appropriate ongoing investment oversight structure.

-(2) The five voting members shall be selected by the Board.
+(2) The five voting members shall be selected by the Board, or the Executive Committeee.

 (3) The Treasurer and CEO (who may delegate his role) shall be non-voting members of the IMC ex-officio.